Automotive Products

 The 1996 reports showed that the sales and profits for the year were in-line with the 9 month 1995.
 Investments were made at Leamington and Italy, and tooling was built for new products.
 Clutch received a contract to supply TMF units to BMW for 4 and 6 cylinder engines.
-That was expected to continue for 10 years and worth £170M at 1996 prices.
+That was expected to continue for 10 years and be worth £170M at 1996 prices.
 The TMF factory was built in 1997 for full production in 1998 - that is now the only building left on the Leamington site and is owned by Shire Foods.
 It also had a contract for the new Golf targeting 250,000 units at the end of 1997.
 Brakes had formed an alliance with ITT Automotive to support braking projects around the world.
 The aftermarket all-makes strategy led to increased sales.
 A licence was made with a Chinese business for the supply of clutches to Volkswagen, and a 50/50 Joint Venture had been created with a Turkish clutch manufacturer.
 The 1997 outlook was expected to be difficult due to the strength of the British pound.

 So 1997 was difficult.
 While the sales and profits in Europe, improved overall sales and profits declined because of exchange rates.
 Cost reductions and redundancies occurred at Leamington.
 The Joint Venture AP Kongsberg ACTS business, which was loss making, was sold to Kongsberg Tech-Matic who then listed in Norway, with AP owning 7.5%, which was sold in 1998.
 They acquired the remaining 30% of AP Japan to give them 100% and 1998 ceased a low margin trading operation from them.
 The sale of the Leamington site was followed by a leaseback agreement.
 From this all of blocks 0, 1, 2, 3, 5, 9 and north of block 12 were closed and put into development during 1997 and 1998.